 Step 1: Defining objectives and target audience

 Before designing a survey, clearly define the objectives that need to be achieved.
 What are you interested in understanding?
 The frequency of usage, preferred platforms, content preferences, or impact on mental well-being?
-To ensure a representative sample, after objectives have been clarified then identify the target audience using factors such as age, location, and social background.
+To ensure a representative sample, after objectives have been clarified, identify the target audience using factors such as age, location, and social background.

 Step 2: Designing a social media usage questionnaire